tony0620emma/kodo-c/docs/source/including_kodo.rst

 The Dummy Library
 -----------------

-The dummy library is a simple library in which use the Kodo C API.
+The dummy library is a simple library which uses the Kodo C API.
 The library implements a single function which runs a simple encoding/decoding example and returns whether the test was successful or not.

 Desktop
 -------

-This section we will explain how to use kodo-c for your desktop application.
+This section explains how to use kodo-c for your desktop application.
 The desktop example application is a simple console application which uses the dummy library to determine which string to print, either ``Data decoded correctly`` or ``Data decoding failed``.